authzforce/server/upgrader/src/README.md

 {currentYear=${currentYear}}
 # AuthZForce Upgrader

+If you intend to install a new version of Authzforce on the same server as the old version, first create a backup of the folder `/opt/authzforce` in the case of v4.2.0, or `/opt/authzforce-ce-server` for later versions, and proceed with the instructions below, using the backup folder as `old.install.dir`.

-To upgrade AuhZForce data from a R4 version (4.2.x, 4.3.x or 4.4.x) to ${project.version}, proceed as follows:
+To upgrade AuhZForce data from an older version to ${project.version}, proceed as follows:

 1. Install Ivy and Ant-Contrib on your system: